-This growing pool of International Organisations (IOs) based here offers a plethora of volunteering opportunities.
+This growing pool of International Organisations (IOs) and NGOs in Singapore offers a plethora of volunteering opportunities.
 Volunteering is one of the best ways to connect with different communities in Singapore.
 It allows you to make a personal impact on communities within and outside of Singapore while meeting others and expanding your skills, network and experience.

 Find out more about some of these IOs and how you can volunteer with them:

 The Singapore-based Animal Concerns Research and Education Society (ACRES) believes in promoting community involvement in tackling international animal welfare issues and in building partnerships with all various stakeholders to improve animal welfare.

 The society is driven by its concern for animals and adopts research projects on the use of animals in various fields.
 Research findings are then used to educate the public to promote active community involvement in the animal welfare movement, as well as strive towards synergistic partnerships with local and international stakeholders.

 Mercy Relief is an independent non-governmental humanitarian charity, established in response to the human tragedies in Asia.
 It aims to promote a civic life of compassion, care and volunteerism.
 Its aid programmes include providing timely and effective assistance to disaster-stricken locations; and longer-term developmental projects to uplift the lives of impoverished and disadvantaged communities, focusing on water & sanitation, shelter, healthcare, basic education and sustainable livelihoods.

 Save the Children International is the leading independent organization creating lasting change in the lives of children in need in the United States and around the world.
 Co-location of two Regional Headquarters that will oversee centralized management functions for all of its Asia programmes, which comprise over 40% of its global programme activities.